Free Willy: Plot

 Park owner Dial sees Jesse and Willy's talent in hopes of finally making money from the orca, who has thus far been a costly venture for him.
 On opening day, however, he refuses to perform due to being antagonized by children in the observation area.
 Jesse, unable to get him to do tricks while dealing with pressure from spectators except the Greenwoods and Dwight, tearfully storms off.
 Willy cracks the tank with his stress-induced rage, having had enough of the children's constant banging.
 Jesse plans to find his mother despite Dwight affirming that she does not want him.
 He sneaks out to stop by the tank to say goodbye to Willy.
 Before leaving, something responds to Willy's calling again.
 Jesse follows the responses and realizes Willy is communicating with his pod.
 The discovery is interrupted when park manager Wade and some colleagues sneak into the observation area to deliberately damage the spot where Willy smashed the tank so that the water will leak out.

-Randolph explains to Jesse that Dial plans to kill Willy and collect the million-dollar insurance.
+Randolph explains to Jesse that Dial plans to kill Willy and collect the $1 million in insurance money that he is worth.
 Jesse hatches a plan to return him to the ocean, with Randolph and Rae joining in.
-They use a forklift to transport Willy from tank to Glen's pickup truck Jesse and Randolph stole.
+They use a forklift to transport Willy from tank to Glen's pickup truck, which Jesse and Randolph stole prior.
 Dial launches a search when he is informed by Wade about Willy.
 When the truck gets stuck in the mud on Old Forest Road, Jesse uses the truck's CB radio to call Glen and Annie for help.
 Both of them arrive and Glen is reluctant to assist but relents when Jesse pleads with him.
-After a brief stop at a car wash to wet Willy more, Glen drives the truck to Dawson's Marina, where Dial, Wade, and their men have assembled at the gates to halt them.
+After a brief stop at a car wash to hydrate Willy more, Glen drives the truck to Dawson's Marina, where Dial, Wade, and their men have assembled at the gates to halt them.
 Glen's truck smashes through the gate and backs Willy into the water.